 Socket connect error 10060 is an error that signifies a connection error.
-This connection error occurs between the sender and the reciever.
+This connection error occurs between the sender and the receiver.
 The browser does not get a sufficient amount of time to load the page that has been requested.
-As a result, the sender does not get any response from the reciever.
+As a result, the sender does not get any response from the receiver.

 So if you’re facing this issue, the first thing to do is get an idea of what is causing the connection error to generate.
 Go through the next section to find out.

 Socket Error 10060: What Triggers The Error?

 Cannot connect to SMTP server due to connect error 10060?
 Here are some possible reasons why there is no response from the receiver:

 If there have been some modifications done to the outgoing mail setup settings of Windows Mail or Outlook and more, then this issue will come up.
 Also, if the hostname is incorrect or slightly misspelled then you’ll face the issue.

 That being said, if the hostname is correct, and the port is not then you’ll get the socket error too.
 For example, some email providers have configurations of the port customized to a different number whereas the default is 25.
 They do this to ensure there is no spam.
 So if you are aware of making changes to the port settings, then that may be the reason.

 As you know, Firewall has some security protocols that may block the establishment of a connection from any application.
 Even anti-virus may affect this problem too.
 It has measures that block connection to certain IP addresses.

 This may not be a common reason, but there is a possibility that if the system is infected with viruses or malicious files, then the connection may fail to generate.

 4. ISP Firewall